ThreeTNP/Anime-Recommendation-System/README.md

 # Anime-Recommendation-System
-This Project use TF-IDF method to help find anime movies name.
+This Project use TF-IDF for search engine, and use ratio to find recommendation anime.